IamLiesa/blog_21moves/content/blog/good-morning-yoga-at-lago-sul-trasimeno.md

 news_keywords = ["sun salutation good morning yoga"] banner = "img/posts/good-morning-yoga-at-lago-sul-trasimeno/banner1.jpg"

+headline = "Good morning Yoga at Lago sul Trasimeno"

 summary = "Last month I travelled to Italy for a long overdue holiday.
 I was happy to start my day with some sun salutations while having an amazing view on Lago Trasimeno.
 Today I want to share with you my good morning yoga workout and some stunning pictures of Lago Sul Trasimeno in Italy."

 +++

-{{% header "Good morning Yoga at Lago sul Trasimeno" "goodMorningYogaLago" %}}

 Last month I travelled to Italy for a long overdue holiday.
 Although I live in Europe, it was my first time in the country of Pizza, Pasta and Wine.
 As work was pretty stressful the weeks before my vacation, I was really looking forward to some quiet time.
 My dream was to work out in the morning, go for a swim, read a good book and pet the animals.
 Maybe have a good glass of wine in the evening and of course Pizza.